Serving the Automotive Industry

 Dominic Vetere Sr. and his son Mickey Vetere opened Dom’s Auto Parts in March 1964.
 Starting with only 6 employees in a small west-end yard in Toronto on McCormack Street, Dom’s Auto Parts was rapidly growing and looking to expand.
 In 1967, Dom’s Auto Parts purchased Motor City Auto Parts’ 65 acres of property in Courtice, which is where we reside today.

 In 1975, Dominic Vetere Senior passed away leaving son Mickey and son-in-law Gino to run the family business.
 In 1976, the Toronto location was closed.
-Dominic Vetere Jr. began working at the Courtice facility in the mid 1980’s, returning Dom’s Auto Parts to its former status as a “father-son business”.
+Dominic Vetere Jr. began working at the Courtice facility in the mid-1980’s, returning Dom’s Auto Parts to its former status as a “father-son business”.

 Over the years, Mickey Vetere had been considered a pioneer and innovator in the recycling industry.
 With a passion for change, Mickey helped establish I-CAR in Canada and was a founding board member and past president of the Canadian Auto Recyclers Association.
-Among many firsts, Mickey ran Canada’s first recyclers’ trade show at the Bristol Place Hotel in Toronto with Roger Dupuy, the Hot Line and the Roadrunner Transport System.
+Among many firsts, Mickey ran Canada’s first recyclers’ trade show at the Bristol Place Hotel in Toronto with Roger Dupuy, as well as introducing the Hot Line and the Roadrunner Transport System.